 In late May, the box tree moth infested plants in Connecticut, Massachusetts, Michigan, New York, Ohio, Tennessee, and South Carolina.
 As a result, APHIS took swift action and, as of May 26, 2021, halted the importation of plants from Canada which is where the infestation is believed to have started.

 This included finding and destroying the imported plants, tracing additional locations where plants may have been sold, providing traps for the box tree moths to contain the spread, and educating agricultural and customs agents on the severity of the situation.

 APHIS believes, “These immediate measures are focused on protecting the economic viability of the thriving U.S. boxwood industry as well as nurseries and other establishments that sell these plants wholesale and direct to consumers.”

 Destruction and Treatment

 The destruction, however, doesn’t come from the moth itself but the larvae.
 Measuring only 2 cm long, yellow to lime green in color with dark stripes, the larvae feed upon the bark and leaves of the boxwood and can quickly defoliate and even kill a large plant.
-To protect themselves, they create an unsightly webbing or protective cover which protects them from any predators and could limit the efficacy of insecticides once applied.
+They also create webbing which protects them from predators.

 Garden personnel, nurseries, landscape professionals, horticulturalists, and the public are urged to be aware of this new pest’s existence by regularly inspecting their boxwood plants for signs of infestation throughout the growing season – especially if they were purchased and planted over the last year.